 English language and citizenship

 The importance of English language acquisition is noted across National Settlement Services Outcomes Standards (NSSOS) and federal government outcomes, with links to improved employment outcomes, economic contribution and social participation for migrants.
 The Liverpool MRC wishes to highlight that English language acquisition is one aspect of successful resettlement, not the defining aspect.
-The Liverpool MRC has found that its client base has significant commitment to learn English, attending AMEP classes with enthusiasm.
+The Liverpool MRC has found that its client base has a significant commitment to learning English, attending AMEP classes with enthusiasm.
 Nonetheless, a substantial number have noted the lack of opportunity to practice English with native English speakers, particularly with regards to key contextual situations such as social/conversational, accessing services, transactions and seeking employment.
 Indeed, the Liverpool MRC has fielded many requests to facilitate initiatives that would connect English speakers and new migrants.
 Increased flexibility in accessing services, particularly English language programs (such as AMEP), is critical, particularly if citizenship is to be decided upon English language capability.
 This complexity is compounded for migrants with complex settlement experiences, such as carers or single mothers with young children.

 The Liverpool MRC notes the DIBP’s increasing focus on placing humanitarian entrants into employment, ignoring the complex experience of settlement.
 Whilst the DIBP promotes this narrative, how will it ensure that humanitarian entrants can complete English language training, whilst negotiating increasing pressure to enter employment and attend associated appointments?
-This can be remedied through allowing this cohort some flexibility in completing English language requirements and further study if required without the pressure of seeking employment.
+This can be remedied by allowing this cohort some flexibility in completing English language requirements and further study if required without the pressure of seeking employment.
 This will protect humanitarian entrants from having to cease language study to seek employment, often Liverpool MRC Submission: Strengthening the Test for Australian Citizenship June 2017 leading to entry into low skilled employment without the opportunity for upward mobility and at the cost of improving language acquisition.